 - 10.1.
 In accordance with the WADA Code, the IKF will annually undertake a risk assessment and use it to produce a test distribution plan (TDP). - 10.2.
 The IKF will commission in-competition testing to be undertaken at its major events and championships.
 This may be arranged directly with the NADO concerned or may be delegated to the host to arrange as a condition of granting the right to host the event or championship.
-For details of how athletes are selected for testing see article 18.2 of the IKF's Competition Regulations and article 5.7.1 of the IKF's Anti-Doping Rules.
-In principle, in-competition testing at IKF events shall be conducted randomly but mainly targeted towards those teams that progress to finish in the top 8 at the event. - 10.3.
-The IKF will annually set up a "Registered Testing Pool".
-Athletes selected to be part of this Pool must submit, either individually or through their National Organisation, their whereabouts for team training sessions in compliance with the requirements laid down in the WADA code and shall be liable to be tested both in and out-of-competition.
-Athletes who have been specifically identified as a result of an investigation, or otherwise, will be required to complete a full one hour per 24-hour whereabouts as required by the WADA code.
-In-competition testing is not only confined to IKF events but may also include competitions arranged in, and by, a National Organisation.
+For details of how athletes are selected for testing see IKF Anti-Doping Rules.
+In principle, in-competition testing at IKF events shall be conducted targeting athletes according to the Test Distribution Plan defined by IKF. - 10.3.
+The IKF will annually set up a "Testing Pool".
+Athletes selected to be part of this Pool must submit, either individually or through their National Organisation, their whereabouts for team training sessions in compliance with the requirements laid down in the WADA code and in the IKF Anti-Doping Procedures and shall be liable to be tested both in and out-of-competition.
+Athletes who do not comply with "Testing Pool" requirements and that have been specifically identified as a result of an investigation, or otherwise, will be required to complete a full one hour per 24-hour whereabouts as required by the WADA code.
+Incompetition testing is not only confined to IKF events but may also include competitions arranged in, and by, a National Organisation.
 The selection of athletes for testing shall be made in accordance with the ISTI as published by WADA. - 10.4.
 If in an IKF member country there is no testing programme agreed between the country and its NADO, the IKF reserves the right to instigate a programme on its own behalf. - 10.5.
-All testing undertaken by, or on behalf of the IKF, shall be conducted in accordance with the ISTI requirements.
-A summary of the rights of athletes will be provided on line and to each team when participating in an event.
+All testing undertaken by, or on behalf of the IKF, shall be conducted in accordance with the ISTI requirements and with the IKF Anti-Doping Procedures.
+A summary of the rights of athletes will be provided online and to each team when participating in an event.